Skip to main content

 The Thunder trade still matters here, but the rank is asking for a little more fresh on-court proof before the market gets too comfortable paying up again.

 McCain still belongs on this board because the collectible hook is obvious.
 The scoring pop, the personality, and the rookie-market memory were real from the start, and the Oklahoma City move still gives the long-run story a cleaner backdrop than the old Sixers chaos did.
-The current rank is just a little less aggressive than before because the freshest signal has not been quite as loud as a few of the nearby risers.
+Ajay's playoff spike just gives the board one fresher short-term card case right now, so McCain slides a touch without losing his broader hobby appeal.

 BCI collectible score